 During your ultrasound exam, our Sonographer will position you on an exam table, apply a topical gel to the skin (this helps to improve the quality of the images), and run the ultrasound probe several times over the area to be examined.
 Depending on the type of study being performed, you may be required to remain motionless, change positions and/or hold your breath.

 Preparing For Your Ultrasound

+A period of fasting may be necessary if you are to have an examination of the abdomen.
 Never withhold medications.
 You may drink enough water to swallow tablets.
 If you are diabetic, you may eat something light as needed.
-Please arrive 15 minutes early for your appointment and check in with the receptionist.
+Please arrive 15 minutes early for your appointment.

 A narrowed carotid artery is caused by plaque build-up inside the artery walls.
 If the artery becomes too narrow, blood flow to the brain becomes compromised, potentially causing a stroke.

 The abdominal aortic aneurysm screening is a painless, non-invasive procedure using ultrasound to check for enlargement of the abdominal aorta.

 Irregular heart beats could be detrimental to your health.
 You run the risks of Coronary artery disease, high blood pressure, diabetes, and more.
 We help you identify what your risks are.